 - Don’t miss if you’re 6: Festival of the Lion King

-- Requisite photo op: The drop at Expedition Everest
+- Requisite photo op: The floating mountains of Pandora

-- Food you can only get here: Frozen chai, Royal Anandapur Tea Company
+- Food you can only get here: Frozen chai, Royal Anandapur Tea Company, Blueberry Cream Cheese Mousse at Satu’li Canteen

 - The most crowded, so Fastpass or go early: Kilimanjaro Safaris